jeremy379/freelance-account-tools/README.md

 In the future, I'd like to serve this project as a native app with a proper UI.
 Do you feel interested?
 Reach me to provide me feedback.

 php artisan native:serve

+## Dev

+This project is covered by test.
+You can run test with `sail test`